fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 | | [What is Vertical scaling?](#What-is-Vertical-scaling) |

 1. ### What is Routing?
-  When a user enters a URL, it gets send to a routes folder. web.php route is for web requests while api.php route is for API requests.
+  When a user enters a URL or call a console command etc, it gets send to a routes folder. web.php route is for web requests while api.php route is for API requests.

 Below is an example get route from `routes/web.php`.
 You can call website.com/foo and it will bring the result.